 But the trip doesn’t end there.
 South of Sary Jaz is Enylchek.
 Whilst primarily known as the beginning of the Khan Tengri expedition, Enylchek itself is also fascinating.
 As a former mining region, Enylchek is full of old abandoned Soviet buildings and facilities.
 You can visit the ruins of the Soviet town and then afterward take a dip in some local hot springs!

-Because of the close proximity of Sary Jaz to the Chinese border, permits are needed to visit the region.
-Epic Backpacker Tours visits Sary Jaz on their longer tours and organizes all the logistics.
-Check out their 13-day tour in Kyrgyzstan and consider joining them!
+Because of the close proximity of Sary Jaz to the Chinese border, permits are needed to visit the region, which you can get from a local tour operator of your choosing.

 How to Get to Sary Jaz